kubedb/docs/docs/guides/cassandra/monitoring/alerting.md

 The chart's default label is `release: kube-prometheus-stack`, so we must also override it at install time to match the Prometheus `ruleSelector`.

-> **Note:** The chart's default values leave `form.alert.groups.database.rules.cassandraDown.val` unset, which renders an incomplete PromQL expression (`... > `) that the `PrometheusRule` admission webhook rejects.
-Explicitly set it to `0` at install time — the `CassandraDown` expression counts down instances and fires whenever that count is greater than `0`.

 ### Install